ExpediaGroup/beekeeper/README.md

 For example, the healthcheck endpoint at: `http://<address>:<port>/actuator/health`.

-By default, `beekeeper-path-scheduler-apiary` listens on port 8080 and `beekeeper-cleanup` listens on port 8008.
+By default, `beekeeper-scheduler-apiary` listens on port 8080 and `beekeeper-cleanup` listens on port 8008.
 To access this endpoint when running in a Docker container, the port must be published:

     docker run -p <port>:<port> <image-id>